First-Time Landlord Survival Guide to Success

 - Amenities, such as a washer and dryer, private pool, garage, community features, etc.

 Also, make sure to factor in your monthly expenses: mortgage payments, property taxes, homeowners insurance, maintenance costs, and potential vacancies.
-If you’re uncertain, consult a real estate agent.
+If you’re uncertain, consult a local real estate agent who specializes in rentals.

-To attract the tenants, your rental listing needs to stand out.
+To attract quality tenants, your rental listing needs to stand out.
 Make sure to include:

 - High-quality photos that highlight each room, the exterior, and any unique features